BrunnoFraga/Pager/README.md

 -----------

-Default is 1 index of pager, that <li> will receive active class
+Default is 1 index of pager, that index will receive active class

 ```
 $p = (isset($_GET['p']))? $_GET['p'] : 1;
 ```